-- Students interested in this major should meet with the associate dean of humanities and fine arts, who in consultation with the student will select an advisor or advisors.
+- Students interested in this major should meet with the associate dean of humanities, who in consultation with the student will select an advisor or advisors.
 Together the student and advisor will structure a major program.

-- A student pursuing a humanities and fine arts major may not pursue a second major or a minor in a related area.
+- A student pursuing a humanities major may not pursue a second major or a minor in a related area.

 - Proposals should be submitted by the end of the sophomore year or, for advanced transfer students, after their first semester of attendance at the college.
-(Humanities and fine arts major proposal forms are available in the division office.)
+(Humanities major proposal forms are available in the division office.)

-- The major program will consist of 15 courses in the Humanities and Fine Arts Division chosen by the student in consultation with the advisor.
+- The major program will consist of 15 courses in the Humanities Division chosen by the student in consultation with the adviser.
 Six of these courses must be at an advanced (300 or above) level.